Kitware/vtk-js/Sources/Rendering/Core/Actor/api.md

 vtkActor is used to represent an entity in a rendering scene.
-It inherits functions related to the actors position, and orientation from vtkProp.
+It inherits functions related to the actors position, and orientation from vtkProp3D.
 The actor also has scaling and maintains a reference to the defining geometry (i.e., the mapper), rendering properties, and possibly a texture map. vtkActor combines these instance variables into one 4x4 transformation matrix as follows: [x y z 1] = [x y z 1] Translate(-origin)